 Extensible Markup Language (XML) — XML is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
-IMS uses XML as one of the binding data formats for the exchange of information.
-The IMS standards that use XML/XSD include Metadata, Common Cartridge, QTI/APIP, and OpenVideo.
+1EdTech uses XML as one of the binding data formats for the exchange of information.
+The 1EdTech standards that use XML/XSD include Metadata, Common Cartridge, QTI/APIP, and OpenVideo Metadata.

-Final Release – Specification documents and associated technical documents—developed in Task Forces and Project Groups—that are intended for external publication as IMS Global Learning Consortium documents that have been approved by the Technical Advisory Board (TAB).
+Final Release – Specification documents and associated technical documents—developed in Task Forces and Project Groups—that are intended for external publication as 1EdTech documents that have been approved by the Technical Advisory Board (TAB).

-Forum Profile - This is one of the Metric Profiles defined in the IMS Caliper Standard.
+Forum Profile – this is one of the Metric Profiles defined in the 1EdTech Caliper Standard.
 The Caliper Forum Profile models learners and others participating in online discussion forums.
 Forums typically encompass one or more threads or topics to which members can subscribe, post messages and reply to other messages if a threaded discussion is permitted.

-Grading Profile – This is one of the Metric Profiles defined in the IMS Caliper Standard.
+Grading Profile – This is one of the Metric Profiles defined in the 1EdTech Caliper Standard.
 The Caliper Grading Profile models grading activities performed, typically by a person of software application.
-Grading a learner’s attempt of an assignment and generating a score is modeled as is viewing a result.
+Grading a learner’s attempt at an assignment and generating a score is modeled as is viewing a result.

 Innovation Leadership Network — An Innovation Leadership Network (ILN) is a collaborative group of institutional leaders working together on an area of common interest.
 There are K-12 and Higher Education ILN groups.
 These groups meet virtually and are open to Institutional Affiliate and Contributing Members.

-Interactive Whiteboard — The Interactive Whiteboard/Common File Format standard defines a file format to hold content primarily designed to be viewed on a large display.
+Interactive Whiteboard — the Interactive Whiteboard/Common File Format (IWB/CFF) standard, published by 1EdTech, defines a file format to hold content primarily designed to be viewed on a large display.
 Much of this content will be designed to be interactive, so objects can move around the page.
 The primary goal of this format is to establish a format that can be opened, edited, saved, and used across many whiteboard applications so that teaching content can be exchanged between establishments.

-IWB — The abbreviation for Interactive Whiteboard, a standard developed by IMS Global.
+IWB — the abbreviation for the Interactive Whiteboard, a standard developed by 1EdTech.

 Java Script Object Notation — JSON is an open standard file format that uses human-readable text to store and transmit data objects.
 Many web services are based on the exchange of JSON encoded messages.
 IMS uses JSON as one of the primary data binding formats for the definition of IMS APIs.
 IMS standards using JSON-based data exchange include Caliper, OneRoster, LTI Advantage, and CASE.